-A familiar figure at the principal Spanish concert halls, from the Madrid Auditorio Nacional to the Barcelona Auditori, the Zaragoza Auditorio, the Miguel Delibes in Valladolid, the Festival de Granada, Peralada, Musika-Música, or the Donostia-San Sebastián Musical Fortnight, Judith has performed at international festivals and renowned concert halls such as La Roque d'Anthéron International Piano Festival, and the Montpellier Festival in France, the Kammermusikwoche at Schloss Elmau in Germany, the National Centre for the Performing Arts in Beijing, and Tokyo's Suntory Hall, where she gave the final concert in her recent tour of various Japanese cities alongside the Orquesta Nacional de España.
+Born in San Sebastian in 1985, her talent shone through at a very early age and led to her debut recital when she was only eleven.
+A familiar figure on the main Spanish stages, including the Auditorio Nacional in Madrid, the Barcelona Auditori, Festival of Granada, Peralada, Musika-Música and the San Sebastián Musical Fortnight amongst others, Judith has been invited to leading international festivals and concert halls such as La Roque d'Anthéron International Piano Festival, La Folle Journée de Nantes, the Lille Piano Festival and the Montpellier Festival in France, the Murten Classics Festival in Switzerland where she has been artist in residence in its latest edition, the National Centre for the Performing Arts in Beijing as well as Tokyo's Suntory Hall, where she gave the final concert of a recent tour of Japan with the Spanish National Orchestra.

 Likewise she has collaborated with the Castile and Leon Symphony Orchestra, the Bilbao Symphony, the Murcia Symphony, the Comunidad de Madrid Orchestra, the Oviedo Filarmonia, as well as with prestigious international ensembles including the Prague Philharmonia, Das Neue Orchester of Cologne, the Aarhus Symphony Orchestra, the Slovak Sinfonietta and the Simón Bolívar Orchestra of Venezuela, having the opportunity to work with acclaimed conductors like Andrey Boreyko, Marc Soustrot, Diego Matheuz, Jaime Martín, Victor Pablo Pérez, Christoph Spering and Kaspar Zehnder.